Quoi, Dylan, Flowers, and I again attempted to summit Mount Whitney today, but we didn’t have any more success than we did yesterday.

 As we proceeded up the mountain, we passed several hikers who started before us and had turned back due to “sketchy” conditions, which we assumed were some of the traverses on the switchbacks we encountered yesterday, made more difficult by the new, slippery snow that covered the trail.
 We also noted that our footprints from yesterday were gone, hidden by the new snow.

-I say we assumed that, because we never got to the point that the others had turned back at; we were willing to push forward, but the whole time, we were racing stormclouds that appeared to be forming in the valley and moving towards the summit.
+I say we assumed, because we never got to the point that the others had turned back at.
+We wanted to get there, of course, just to see for ourselves what had worried everyone.
+The whole time, though, we were racing stormclouds that appeared to be forming in the valley and moving towards the summit.
 We eventually turned back, just shy of the start of the switchbacks, after Quoi saw ligntning.
 Another couple of hikers we passed on the way down were going to push on anyway, and wound up turning back at the same place Austin had turned back.
 Both yesterday and today turned out to be terrible days for those attempting to summit Whitney.

 By the time we got back to Crabtree Meadows, as a result of the warmer temperature, much of the snow at the lower elevations had melted, including nearly all of it at Crabtree Meadows.